elmq0022/shen/docs/050-token-revocation.md

 **Process:**

-Same as PAT revocation but operates on `shen_sessions` table:
+Same as PAT revocation but operates on `shen_session` table:
 - Set `revoked = true`
 - Set `revoked_at = NOW()`